irungentoo/toxcore/docs/Avatars.md

 design considerations, but this requires a higher integration with the core protocol.
 Moving this feature to the core protocol also:

-  - Provides a simpler and cleaner interfaces for client applications;
+  - provides a simpler and cleaner interface for client applications;

-  - Hides protocol complexities from the client;
+  - hides protocol complexities from the client;

-  - Avoids code duplication and ad-hoc protocols in the clients;
+  - avoids code duplication and ad-hoc protocols in the clients;

-  - Avoids incompatibility between client implementations;
+  - avoids incompatibility between client implementations;

-  - Allows important optimizations such as lightweight notification of removed and updated avatars;
+  - allows important optimizations, such as lightweight notification of removed and updated avatars;

-  - Plays well with cache schemes;
+  - plays well with cache schemes;

-  - Makes avatar transfer an essentially background operation.
+  - makes avatar transfer essentially a background operation.